rstemmer/musicdb/README.md

   * **:wrench: Change:** After installation execute `musicdb cache update` to cache all songs as mp3 files in the mp3cache.
   * Creating the cache my take some hours.
 After the initial build the cache gets quickly updated when adding new albums.
   * It is safe to use MusicDB while the cache gets still built.
 So have fun listening to music until the `cache update` process is completed :wink:
+* Using Icecast instead of MPD possible
+  * **:wrench: Change:** The install script creates a new directory in the MusicDB data directory called `icecast`.
+Make sure that such a directory does not exist before running `install.sh`.
+If it does, rename it, and merge your setup after the installation.

 **:wrench: Update:**
 ```